tyamz/compuflex/Point of Sale (PoS)/README.md

 Overview
 -----
-1.)
-Configuration & Settings
+1. ) Configuration & Settings
-...a.)
-Opening the Settings window
+   a. ) Opening the Settings window
-....i.)
-Pop-up Pay Window
+    i. ) Pop-up Pay Window
-....ii.)
-User Display Options
+    ii. ) User Display Options
-...b.)
-Properties Files (JavaFX / Java Swing versions ONLY) 2.)
-The Cart
+   b. ) Properties Files (JavaFX / Java Swing versions ONLY)
+2. ) The Cart
-...a.)
-Adding an item to the cart
+   a. ) Adding an item to the cart
-...b.)
-Clearing the cart
+   b. ) Clearing the cart
-...c.)
-Removing an item from the cart (JavaScript version ONLY) 3.)
-The Transaction Record
+   c. ) Removing an item from the cart (JavaScript version ONLY)
+3. ) The Transaction Record

 ## 1.)
 Configuration & Settings
 > These applications have a few settings and configurable options to mimic a variety of behaviors that can occur in actual user interfaces for PoS systems.